Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers' 4.47 team ERA ranks 19th among all league pitching staffs.

-- Tigers pitchers combine to rank 14th in baseball in home runs surrendered (143 total, 1.2 per game).
+- Tigers pitchers combine to surrender 144 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- In his most recent time out on Saturday, Aug.
-12, the righty threw 5 1/3 innings against the Boston Red Sox, giving up no earned runs while surrendering two hits.
+- His most recent time out was on Sunday against the Boston Red Sox, when the lefty went five innings, surrendering six earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.